 1. Standard SEO signals.
 Title, meta description, heading hierarchy, internal linking, schema.org JSON-LD.
 These still dominate.
 AI search is built on top of regular search, not next to it.

 2. llms.txt.
-Hub document we just covered.
+The hub document we just covered.
+Today more forward-looking than measurably effective.

 3. robots.txt AI-crawler allowance.
 If you Disallow: / for GPTBot, ClaudeBot, or PerplexityBot, you’re invisible in those engines.
 Common mistake: people who installed a “block AI crawlers” plugin in 2024 to protest training, forgot to undo it when they later wanted to be in ChatGPT’s answer set.